What's inside this article:

 A Feature story might also include the following types of embeds:

-For detailed instructions, see the following articles:
+For detailed instructions, visit the following articles:

 Add a URL slug